|

 Tel: +39 (0) 55 23885

 The Palazzo degli Uffizi was founded in 1591 and when it opened was actually the world's first public art gallery.
-With many masterpieces by famous artists such as Botticelli, Uccello, Caravaggio, and Leonardo da Vinci, it is now without doubt one of Europe's leading galleries.
+With many masterpieces by famous artists such as Botticelli, Uccello, Caravaggio, and Leonardo da Vinci, it is now without doubt one of Europe's leading exhibition spaces.

 Tel: +39 (0) 55 238 8651